 Should I Remove Veneer From Furniture?

-- Repair Bubbled Veneer (in the middle of the veneer)
+- How to Repair Bubbled Veneer (in the middle of the veneer)

 - How to Fix a Chipped Wood Corner